 Our long-term testing program is where we go into more detail than our normal vehicle reviews.
-Here you'll read comments and see videos from our entire editorial test team as they go about their daily lives in our CR-V Hybrid.
-(Got a question about our CR-V Hybrid or our content?
-Get in touch!
-Email me by using the first letter of my first name, my last name, and then our @edmunds.com domain.)
+Here you'll read comments and see videos from our editorial test team regarding the experiences we had with our CR-V Hybrid from approximately January 2021 to January 2022.

-While Edmunds sometimes purchases vehicles for its long-term test program, this particular CR-V Hybrid is graciously on loan from Honda.
-It's the top-level Touring trim, which means it's fully loaded with features such as leather upholstery, a sunroof, a premium audio system and a hands-free power liftgate.
+While Edmunds sometimes purchases vehicles for its long-term test program, this particular 2021 CR-V Hybrid was graciously on loan from Honda.
+It was a top-level Touring trim, which means it was fully loaded with features such as leather upholstery, a sunroof, a premium audio system and a hands-free power liftgate.

 The manufacturer provided this vehicle for the purpose of evaluation.